It would have been worth waiting ... Cramp Win 8/29/18

 dont forget <3

 I drove through the foothills of the Rockies with the top down on my navy BMW Cabriolet.
 The air was crisp today, a good omen for the drive ahead.
 I don't usually condone lying to loved ones, but today I made an exception.
-Val didn't know I was making the 10 hour drive home tonight and would surprise her in the morning on our Anniversary.
+Rose didn't know I was making the 10 hour drive home tonight and would surprise her in the morning on our anniversary.
 I glanced at the frantically flapping balloons tied firmly to the arm of the stuffed teddy in the passenger seat and couldn't help the grin that spread across my face.

 I promise i wont